All Episodes

 CDC guy just said so, even though this is the first time we've ever had an Ebola outbreak.

-Now, look, as I said, Matt Wauer is having the same reaction I have, but he can't voice it that way because this guy is one of Lauer's buddies.
+Now, look, as I said, Matt Wauer is having the same reaction I have, but he can't voice it that way because this guy is one of Lauer's buddies, I mean, fellow traveler.

 You said we have to check with the people in Dallas, but this was a week.

-And obviously, as the head of the Centers for Disease Control so concerned about the spread of this virus, is it acceptable that an apartment would be in that condition, a hot zone basically, for a week after that patient left that building?
+And obviously, as the head of the Centers for Disease Control, so concerned about the spread of this virus, is it acceptable that an apartment would be in that condition, a hot zone basically, for a week after that patient left that building?

-It seemed like it took an awful lot of time to have that taken care of.
+Seemed like it took an awful lot of time to have that taken care of.

-See, can't believe what he's hearing.
+See, I can't believe what he's hearing.

-But in the previous answer, well, you'd have to refer to the folks in Dallas.
+Well, you know, we've had our staff working with local authorities, but in the previous answer, well, you'd have to refer to the folks in Dallas.

 And then we understand that bleach had been used.